 - Specific attention to typically targeted students.

 - Restorative interventions that effectively address students’ challenges.

 Should be available on Amazon the week of March 10.

-Nancy Willard can offer a 3-hour engaging workshop on these issues for school administrators.
+Workshops & Webinars: Nancy Willard offers a 3-hour engaging workshop on these issues.
 The most cost effective approach is a “virtual presentation.”
 Ample time is provided for Q & A. The workshop also provides strategic breaks where participants will discuss specific issues with their peers.
-For more information, contact Nancy at <nwillard (at) embracecivility (dot) org.
+For more information, contact: <info (at) embracecivility (dot) org.